 Actions

-Appoint an Executive-level member of the Administration to coordinate weatherization workforce development efforts to: ensure the scaling up of workforce that will be needed to achieve GWSA requirements; to increase coordination among the wide variety of public and private entities involved in worker recruitment, training, placement, and retention; and to avoid duplication of effort across state government.

-The state should identify simple, low- and no-cost mechanisms to increase organics diversion and provide incentives and business and workforce development to private organics haulers and composters (including farms).
-Act 41 of 2021 created an Agricultural Residuals Management Program to be administered by VAAFM.
-The purpose of this new chapter of law is to establish a program for the management of residual wastes generated, imported to, or managed on a farm for farming in Vermont.

 Strategy: Support workforce development in trades and skills that are needed to implement the climate action plan.

 Provide workforce training and professional development to cultivate expertise in resilient and energy efficient building practices.

 Create an apprentice program to support more Vermont-based builders with expertise in resilient and energy efficient building practices.

+Appoint a member of the administration to be responsible for coordinating executive agency weatherization workforce development efforts to: ensure the scaling up of workforce necessary to achieve the GWSA targets; to increase coordination among the wide variety of public and private entities involved in worker recruitment, training, placement, and retention, and to avoid duplication of efforts across state government.

-Strategy: Promote workforce development in all working lands sector along all points of the supply chain
+Strategy: Promote workforce development in all working lands sectors, along all points of the supply chain

 Develop, endorse, and implement fair trade and equitable labor practices and just livelihoods for the natural and working lands sector.

 Better resource state programs to support landowners’ personal and professional development, and where needed, develop additional affordable and accessible training programs such as apprenticeships, certificates, stackable credentials, and concurrent degrees.
 Provide training to natural land managers in securing, retaining and supporting employees.

+The state should identify simple, low- and no-cost mechanisms to increase organics diversion and provide incentives and business and workforce development to private organics haulers and composters (including farms).
+Act 41 of 2021 created an Agricultural Residuals Management Program to be administered by VAAFM.
+The purpose of this new chapter of law is to establish a program for the management of residual wastes generated, imported to, or managed on a farm for farming in Vermont.

 Strategy: Address biomass for thermal heat regarding climate mitigation, co-benefits, and its impacts